kevin-foreman/woo-commerce-back-end/README.md

 ## License

-The license used for this project is MIT
+The license used for this project is AGPL v3

 Screenshot
 ![alt text](assets/images/back-end-tests-screenshot.png)